 - Huge potential for growth.
 Since there’s a wide variety of kakanin business ideas you can tap into, the possibility of expanding your product offering after initial success is always waiting in the corner.

 - Kakanin business takes a lot of time and effort to operate.
 Preparation and cooking alone will consume most of your energy, especially during the Christmas season when the demand usually spikes.
 With limited capital, you will be required to handle most of the business operation alone at the beginning, hence the need for passion and commitment.

 - The market is a bit saturated in some areas.
 Without enough data from a feasibility study, you might have a hard time recovering your initial investment sooner.

-How to start a kakanin business in the Philippines.
+How to Start a Kakanin Business in the Philippines: 8 Steps.

 DTI and other private institutions offer training and seminars yearly.
 Ideal for those who want to venture into the kakanin business but have no experience making rice cakes, these seminars usually teach participants hands-on experience in cooking the kakanin and insights on how to price the products and get reliable suppliers.

 This may not be applicable if the kakanin business is already part of your family’s heritage, with the techniques and hands-on training provided by your own relatives.